 - Extract flavor.
 Add a pinch of almond extract or orange extract to change the flavor.

-🥄 How To Make Vegan Chocolate Mousse with Avocado
+🥄 How To Make Avocado Chocolate Mousse

 Add avocados, dates, cocoa powder, vanilla, coconut yogurt, instant espresso, and salt to a food processor or blender.
 Blend for 2-3 minutes until smooth.
 Turn machine off and scrape down sides of bowl using a rubber spatula.